orb-community/orb-website/docs/docs.md

 ## Running Orb Agent

 An Orb agent needs to run on all infrastructure (computers, servers, switches, VMs, k8s, etc.) to be monitored.
+It is a small, lightweight docker process with an embedded [pktvisor agent](https://pktvisor.dev) which connects into the Orb control plane to receive policies and send its metric output.

 To run an agent, you will need:

 1. Docker, to run the agent image ([ns1labs/orb-agent](https://hub.docker.com/repository/docker/ns1labs/orb-agent))
 2. [Agent Credentials](#agent-credentials), which are provided to you by the Orb UI or REST API after [creating an Agent](/docs/#create-an-agent)